Kumari-430/movie-app/README.md

 </p>

 ## 🧐 About <a name = "about">movie app</a>
  Movie app built  can serve as a platform for users to explore, discover, and interact with a collection of movies.
-React is a popular JavaScript library for building user interfaces, and it's well-suited for creating dynamic, interactive, and responsive web applications.
+React is a popular JavaScript library for building user interfaces, and it's well-suited for creating dynamic, interactive, and responsive web applications. <br>
 1.Browse and Search Movies
 2.Movie Details
 3.User Reviews and Ratings